BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/4_ASN1_TagNumber.md

 To ensure that encodings are not ambiguous, every ASN.1 type is associated with a tag.
 A tag consists of two parts: the class and the number as we saw at [3_Tag Length Value] chapter.
 TLV encoding may be recursive (netest construction, constructed format).
 One value field can consist of one or more other TLVs, which are encoded.
 No maximum level of nesting is defined, so complex structures can be created.
 The porperty of Tag is unique.
 However, the same tag to two (or more) can be assigned to different types, but should avoid ambiguity.
 The context in which an instance of the type occurs must be sufficient to allow unique identification.

 ## Reference
 Please refer to the listed reference below.
-That help you understand what is TLV in deatil.
+That help you understand what is ASN.1.
 - [ASN1 Tyep and Tag]
 - [ASN1 Type]
 - [Object Identifier of ASN1]

 ## Deep Dive
-1. Tyeps and Tags
+1. <b>Tyeps and Tags</b>
    * Let's take a look at the table below.
 We cna figure out which tag corresponds to a type, and they are defined by ASN.1.

         |       Type       | Tag (dec) |       Type        | Tag (dec) |       Type      | Tag (dec) |